victorcynzo/julia-python-benchmark/README.md

 ### Automated Build Process (Recommended)

-The project includes a comprehensive build script that creates standalone executables for both CLI and GUI versions:
+The project includes a comprehensive build script that creates standalone executables for the CLI version:

 ```bash
 julia build_executable.jl